 This 30-inch induction cooktop has four circular shaped induction burners with the largest being 11-inches.
 There is also an 8-inch induction burner and two 6-inch ones.

-SpeedBoost is included on all the induction burners.
+All the induction burners have SpeedBoost.
 This allows you to cook at a temperature higher than the highest heat setting which is shown as a “9” on the control panel.
 When you activate SpeedBoost it shows a “b” (for boost!) on the panel and, according to Bosch, boils water at twice the speed of conventional electric cooktops.

 This induction cooktop is divided into two zones for the purpose of the SpeedBoost.
 This means you can use SpeedBoost on one of the two induction burners on the left-hand side at the same time as using one of the two induction burners on the right-hand side.
 However, you cannot use SpeedBoost for two pots at the same time in the same zone.